Federico A. Moreno: Failed nomination to the Eleventh Circuit

-On March 9, 1992, President George H. W. Bush nominated Moreno to a seat on the United States Court of Appeals for the Eleventh Circuit, to replace Paul Roney, who had taken senior status.
+On March 9, 1992, President George H. W. Bush nominated Moreno to a seat on the United States Court of Appeals for the Eleventh Circuit, to replace Paul Hitch Roney, who had taken senior status.
 Bush's previous nominee for the seat, Kenneth Ryskamp, had been defeated by the United States Senate Judiciary Committee.
 However, the Democratic-controlled Senate Judiciary Committee did not take up Moreno's nomination before Bush's presidency ended, and President Bill Clinton chose not to renominate Moreno to the seat after he took office.
 Ultimately, Clinton nominated Rosemary Barkett to the seat to which Moreno had been nominated.